CullenDolan/datapipeline/README.md

    --username=<master username> \
    --dbname=<database name>
 ```
+You will then be prompted for the dbinstance password

 Add the extension for interfacing s3 to RDS
 ```
 psql=> CREATE EXTENSION aws_s3 CASCADE;